frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 **Multiple SwaggerHub Organization**

-Should you have multiple organizations within SwaggerHub, then you have flexibility with regards to how you want to structure your organizational groups.
+If you have multiple organizations within SwaggerHub, then you have flexibility with regards to how you want to structure your organizational groups.
 You are free to linearly extend the examples above and be very explicit about setting up your groups per organizations - thus I would recommend including the SwaggerHub organization name in the Azure AD Group name (e.g. **ADG-SwaggerHub-<`ORG NAME`>-<`ROLE NAME`>**).